BKNorton/GameGuideApp/README.txt

 	a previous menu, or exit the program.
 All game data is saved and read from a JSON file.
 This program is

-	designed to be able to add any number of games you would like to the app.
+	designed to be able to add any number of games you would like to.